black and white bed linen

 What if I don't get a seat?

 Because we curate guest lists to ensure diversity of background and viewpoint, we may not be able to accommodate everyone for their first-choice dinner.
 If that happens, we’ll do our best to secure your place at an upcoming event.
-Joining the mailing list is the best way to stay close.
+Joining the mailing list is the best way to stay in touch.

 Do you work with organizations or companies?